 Always think about monetization in advance.

-There’re a lot of things to consider when creating a directory website.
+There’re a lot of things to consider when creating a business directory website.
 It’s not something one can do overnight and immediately turn into a profitable online business.
 But don’t get upset ahead of time, as a well-chosen niche combined with patience and hard work always brings results!

 In conclusion, let’s recap the main tips from the article: